- Can I use the builders agent to buy the new construction home?

-Now for the reasons you really need representation.
-There are so many!
-I’m going to start out by discussing how the buyers agent gets paid and go on to go over some of the many aspects of the transaction that your agent can help with.
+- I’m going to go over some of the many aspects of the transaction that your buyers agent can help with.

 Will the builder pay the commission?

-In the Triangle Area of NC builders welcome agents who bring clients and generally pay a the same to half % less commission than resale homes although in this slower market there are often incentives that help with the difference.
+In the Triangle Area of NC builders welcome agents who bring clients and generally pay a the same to half % less commission than resale homes.
 It is important to contact your buyers agent before visiting the property because the builder is paying for the agent to bring the customer, not because you want representation.
 Sometimes if you have already been to a site and registered without an agent the builder will go ahead and pay a commission to your buyers agent even if they weren’t with you on the first visit because they value the agents relationship and want future business.
 I would have your agent ask about this because the builder rep may just tell you no.

 You do need to research your agent.
 You don’t want someone who brings you to the site and then just shows up at closing to pick up a check.
 New construction is different than a resale home so be sure your agent has a lot of experience with new homes.